 Here are other reasons for sticky latex paint:

-- Painting in Cold Temperature
+- Cold Temperature

-- Painting on a Damp Surface
+- Damp Surface

 - You Applied Another Coat Too Soon